 16 June 2021

-We have now analysed the results of our recent survey of businesses on Bedford Place and found that 57% of respondents are in favour of seeing the road reopened.
+We have now analysed the results of our recent survey of businesses on Bedford Place road and found that 57% of respondents are in favour of seeing the road reopened (section A on the map below).
 Click here for a breakdown of the survey results.
 Please note, for data protection purposes we have not been able to share all the responses given, such as those relating to personal, business and commercially sensitive information

 Given the continued recovery from Covid-19 and the ongoing progress towards the full easing of restrictions, and guided by the feedback we have received, we have taken the decision to reopen Bedford Place on Monday 19th July, after the UEFA EURO 2020 tournament has finished.